Emergence of non-Markovian Decoherent Histories in Integrable Environment: A "Tape Recorder" Model for Local Quantum Observables: Computational Framework

 In different bases, the rates at which the modes enter the light cone are completely different.
 In the chain basis, the light cone is well-defined, but the modes themselves are not statistically independent.
 At the same time, in the basis of normal modes, the operator (\ref{eq:spread_equation}) spreads almost instantly over the entire system, making the light cone essentially absent.
-In Fig. \ref{fig:arrival_time} we present the arrival times for chain sites $\hat{a}_{p}$ and for light cone interior normal modes $\hat{\kappa}_{k}^{\rm nor}$.
+In Fig. \ref{fig:arrival_time} we present the arrival times for chain sites $\hat{a}_{p}$ and for light cone interior normal modes $\hat{\widetilde{\kappa}}_p$.

-According to the tape recorder analogy (Sec. \ref{subsec:tape_recorder}), we retain only the modes which carry the statistically significant records (i.e. the light cone interior normal modes), but which couple sequentially, as in the chain sites.
+Following the tape recorder analogy (Sec. \ref{subsec:tape_recorder}), we retain only the modes that carry statistically significant records (i.e., the light-cone interior normal modes) and that also couple sequentially, as in the chain sites.
+To optimize the localization of independent degrees of freedom, we rotate the normal mode basis: